Grandhicharan/aws-ec2-script/README.rst

     $ aws ec2 request-spot-instances --spot-price "0.02" --launch-specification file://ec2-run-script-template.json

-This will request a spot instance with price of $0.02/hr.
-To request
+**The command above will request a spot instance with price set at $0.02/hr.
 **To launch a regular instance rather than 'spot instance', execute the following::

     $ aws ec2 run-instances --launch-specification file://ec2-run-script-template.json